Continuous-time quantum walk-based ans\"atze on neutral atom hardware

 A common representation of basis states is binary bitstrings $a\in \mathcal Z=\{0,1\}^n$, where each bit $z_i$ represents the state of qubit $i$.
 In this work, we define $\ket{\psi_0}$ as an initial walk from the all-zeros state,

-The phasor generator can be written as some function $c_a \equiv f(z)$, typically a low-order polynomial to conform to the locality constraints of quantum hardware.
-Here, we choose a first-order function $f(z)=\sum_i c_i z_i$ so that the phasor generator can be efficiently written in terms of Pauli matrices
+The phase-separator generator can be written as some function $c_a \equiv f(z)$, typically a low-order polynomial to conform to the locality constraints of quantum hardware.
+Here, we choose a first-order function $f(z)=\sum_i c_i z_i$ so that the phase-separator generator can be efficiently written in terms of Pauli matrices

 Similarly, the walk graph is often formed by edges between vertices whose labels differ by a Hamming distance of one or two~\cite{farhi2014quantum,Hadfield_2019,matwiejew_quantum_2023,bennett2024non}: